-As Tom Ellis’ Lucifer is getting ready to wrap up his exciting (and downright fun) ride as a crime-fighting devil in the City of Angeles — and his tenure as the deal-making owner of the Lux nightclub — fans everywhere are excited to see where the story takes us.
+While Tom Ellis’ Lucifer may have wrapped up his exciting (and downright fun) ride as a crime-fighting devil in the City of Angeles — and his tenure as the deal-making owner of the Lux nightclub — fans everywhere still have a few questions left unanswered.

 And while we’re pretty good at separating facts from fiction — especially when it comes to celestial beings and Hell-raised demons — there’s one thing I, for one, have often wondered while watching the show: Is Lux a real place?
 If we are to take Lucifer’s example and go vacation in Los Angeles, will we find the Lux building on the city’s skyline?